tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

   acts as a filter and limits the result set returned.
 This is particularly useful with large response data sets.

-  <ApiStandard id="HNZAS_DOCUMENT_PAGINATION_LINK_LOCATIONS" type="SHOULD" toolTip="Documentation should detail locations of previous and next result sets in paginated responses.">When using pagination, the documentation **SHOULD** inform the consumer where they can find previous and subsequent result sets using hypermedia as discussed in [the HATEOS](./Content#hateoas) section of this document.</ApiStandard>
+  <ApiStandard id="HNZAS_SHOULD_GIVE_PAGINATION_LINKS" type="SHOULD" toolTip="Response SHOULD detail locations of previous and next result sets using hypermedia (HATEOS).">When using pagination, the response **SHOULD** inform the consumer where they can find previous and subsequent result sets using hypermedia as discussed in [the HATEOS](./Content#hateoas) section of this document.</ApiStandard>

 **<span class="smallcaps">Example</span>**